 TREND: More than 90% of respondents from the US and UK said that responding to hotel companies via text message would either be “very” or “somewhat” useful, according to a December 2016 study from OpenMarket.
 Chat-based messaging apps, like chatbots, are gaining favor with travelers who liked these text interfaces for a number of reasons, including the ability to avoid calling the front desk and being able to easily access confirmation details.
 More than 53% of respondents said they found texting hotels useful because they could have their confirmation number easily accessible, while nearly 31% liked that they didn’t have to use a landline phone to contact hotel staff.

 U.S. internet users would like to receive travel destinations recommendations by text.
 A November 2016 study by DigitasLBi, which asked US internet users about the types of recommendations they would like to receive from chatbots reported accommodations and travel destinations recommendations were respondents’ second and third most popular responses.
-Product recommendations from stores was the most popular response.
+Product recommendations from stores were the most popular response.